 A career change at 30!

-Fast forward to motherhood and, well, motherhood truly had me inspired to try different things with my life.
+Fast forward to motherhood and, well, six years ago, motherhood truly had me inspired to try different things with my life.
 I’m very much a person that dreams up something and has to go and do it the next day.
 One of those dreams was to start a blog.

-Sitting at home with a six month old drove me a little crazy.
+Sitting at home with a six-month-old drove me a little crazy.
 I needed something more stimulating to do – changing nappies, feeding, and playing just didn’t cut it.
-I’d heard of blogs, so I decided to start one as a hobby.
-Little did I know that almost three years later my little hobby blog would have thousands of readers a month, be a huge source of inspiration, and lead to career options I’d never dreamed of.
-My little hobby blog was what made my career change a whole 180 degrees – a career change at 30!
+I’d heard of blogs, so I decided to start a blog as a hobby.
+Little did I know that six years later my little hobby blog would have thousands of readers a month, be a huge source of inspiration, and lead to career options I’d never dreamt of.

-I had previously worked in real estate, recruitment and employment services, department coordination, quality management and occupational health and safety.
-But instead of going back to what I knew, I decided to start my own business, contracting to other businesses as a freelance writer and also managing social media for a well known magazine in south east Queensland.
+Before kids, I coordinated a service department and looked after quality management and occupational health and safety for a business.
+But instead of going back to what I knew, I decided to start my own business (with no money), initially as a Virtual Assistant.
+Now, six years later, I contract to other businesses as a content writer, copywriter and social media manager, a completely different career.
 Writing and social media are my passions, and I know it’s a cliché, but now I get paid to do what I love.
 The old me would have rolled her eyes, but now I’m so thankful.

-But where I am now in my career is not by chance, it involved lots of hard work, thousands of hours of learning and reading, and tonnes of persistence.
+But where I am now in my career is not by chance, it involved lots of hard work, thousands of hours of learning and reading, jumping in the deep end and tonnes of persistence.
 Starting from nothing and turning it into something is possible and the key success, if you want it bad enough, is knowledge.
-When you equip yourself with the knowledge you need, you can pretty much do anything you set your mind to, dreams become attainable and yes, a career change at 30 is possible, even 40!
+When you equip yourself with the knowledge you need, you can pretty much do anything you set your mind to, dreams become attainable and yes, a career change at 30 is possible, even 40 or 50!

-Understandably you may feel anxious about the whole career change thing.
-Heck, I was because it was the complete unknown.
-But don’t let it hold you back from chasing your dream job.
+Understandably you may feel anxious about the whole career change thing because it is the complete unknown, but don’t let it hold you back from chasing your dream job.
 Changing career direction like this will always involve risk and putting yourself in less than comfortable situations, but its character-building at its best.

 But if you’re still unsure whether to make the leap, follow some of these steps first: